Joby890/JLang/README.md

 # JLang

-A programming like language called JLang
+A programming like language called JLang.

-Allows for modules to be written in joby or java
+Allows for modules to be written in joby or java.

-File extention .joby
+File extention .joby.

 ## Example Code
 setPointer name SimpleString